TS (THERMOSIPHON SYSTEM)

 No Electricity or Pump Required

-A thermosiphon system uses natural convection for passive cooling, eliminating the need for electrical power or circulation pumps.
+A seal support cooling system uses natural convection for passive cooling, eliminating the need for electrical power or circulation pumps.

 Simple, Reliable, and Low Maintenance

-With fewer moving parts, thermosiphon cooling systems offer greater reliability, lower maintenance, and reduced risk of failure.
+With fewer moving parts, seal cooling systems offer greater reliability, lower maintenance, and reduced risk of failure.

 Energy-Efficient and Cost-Effective